aman-kumar29/Face-Emotion-Recognition/README.md

 ## All the folders in the directory:
-1. **harcascade**- An xml file which is an Object Detection Algorithm used to identify faces in an image or a real time video.
+1. **harcascade_frontalface_classifier**- An xml file which is an Object Detection Algorithm used to identify faces in an image or a real time video.
 2. **models**- contains the final .json file and model weights we used in our final inference.py and live_emotion_detection.py file. emotion_model.json emotion_model_weights.h5